*Updated March 2022*

 Sandwiches may be simple—meat, cheese, veggies between two pieces of bread—but around here, they’re anything but boring.
-From classic to innovative, these are our favorite sammies in Orlando.
+From classic to innovative, these Orlando’s Best Sandwiches.

 Chicken Steak Supreme

 There are no wrong turns on LaSpada’s enormous menu of classic Italian hoagies and Philly cheesesteaks, but the wise diner will head straight for the chicken steak with all the toppings.
 Their freshly griddled chicken is even more flavorful than the juicy, delicious steak and sits oh so well with the onions, green peppers and mushrooms on the Supreme.
 Don’t get fancy and swap out the white American cheese for provolone—the smooth sauciness in every bite is what makes this sandwich the ultimate comfort-food treat.
 The only hard question here is whether to go for 8, 10 or 12 inches of deliciousness.
 Locations in Orlando, Sanford and Orange City.

 Gourmet sandwiches are the standard here, but we keep coming back for the delicious—and beautiful—shrimp roll.
 The taste of the ocean shines through in the butter-poached Florida shrimp cradled in grilled, warm brioche.
 The shrimp is lightly dressed with a slaw of fresh citrus, crunchy fennel, celery and fresh herbs.
 Request the house-made ranch potato chips for a salty oomph.
 595 W. Fairbanks Ave., Winter Park.